 Japan-EU Summit Telephone Talks

-Today (Tuesday March 22), from 18:00 for about 15 minutes, Prime Minister Naoto Kan held telephone talks with H.E.
-Mr. Herman Van Rompuy, President of the European Council.
-The overview of the talks is as follows.
+Today (Monday, April 4), from 18:00 for about 20 minutes, Prime Minister Naoto Kan held telephone talks with H.E.
+Mr. José Manuel Durao Barroso, President of the European Commission, upon the request of President Barroso.
+The outline of the talks is as follows.

-- In concluding the telephone talks, Prime Minister Kan said that he is determined to overcome this crisis by addressing the damage caused by the earthquake and tsunami and is looking forward to meeting the President at the occasion of the G8 Summit meeting to be held in late May.
+- In conclusion, before ending the phone call, Prime Minister Kan stated that he hopes for the early recovery from the aftermath of the disaster, and he is looking forward to meeting President Barroso on the occasion of the G8 Summit to be held at the end of May.

 Back to Index